kevingardarin/node-BACnet/CONTRIBUTING.md

 using synthetical data, the  `compliance` test-set is using a well established 3rd BACNET device emulator to test against.
-It uses the same test setup with [Jest](https://jestjs.io/) and [Istanbul](https://istanbul.js.org/), but runs inside a Docker container, while using the [testcode Compliance Docker](https://github.com/fh1ch/testcode-compliance-docker) image to test against.
+It uses the same test setup with [Jest](https://jestjs.io/) and [Istanbul](https://istanbul.js.org/), but runs inside a Docker container, while using the [BACnet Compliance Docker](https://github.com/fh1ch/BACnet-compliance-docker) image to test against.

 The compliance tests can be executed locally and require Docker and